scala/docs.scala-lang/overviews/futures/overview.md

 Consider the following producer-consumer example, in which one computation produces a value and hands it off to another computation which consumes that value.
-This passing of the value is done through a future.
+This passing of the value is done using a promise.

     import scala.concurrent.{ future, promise }
     import scala.concurrent.ExecutionContext.Implicits.global